jamii/imp/diary.md

 It touches `movie_info` which is one of the biggest tables in the dataset at ~15m rows.
 This takes forever to index, so long that I haven't succesfully waited it out yet.

+(I have to restart Julia if something gets stuck in a loop or is taking too long, which means reloading the IMDB dataset.
+Sometimes Atom gets stuck and can't restart Julia, so I have to restart Atom too.
+Sometimes Atom forgets my project settings, so I have to reopen and reorganize all the files I'm working with.
+This costs me a significant proportion of the day and the endless context switches are a huge problem.
+What can I improve?)

 But if I index a similarly-sized relation full of random integers:

 ``` julia